Fanchen-Kong/Study-Challenge/(Supplement) Semiconductor Physics/README.md

 I took the *Primer on Semiconductor Fundamentals*, taught by Prof. Mark Lundstrom, first in order to gain a framework for understanding the operation of semiconductor device.

+After that, I took the *Concise Solid State Physics*, taught by Prof. Yicong Ye.